KhamessiTaha/KhamessiTaha/README.md

-## Star and Follow or this snake is gonna eats your contributions too! 🐍<br />
+## Star and Follow or this snake is going to eat your contributions too! 🐍<br />

 ![snake gif](https://github.com/KhamessiTaha/KhamessiTaha/blob/output/github-contribution-grid-snake-dark.svg)